leElvyn/tanktactics/README.md

 # Special Thanks

-Thanks a lot to Luke Muscat (@pgmuscat) for the original rules of the games.
+Thanks a lot to Luke Muscat (@pgmuscat) for the original rules of the game.